Appearance

 | Lit / web components | (none headless) | — | ❌ | — | No headless data table primitive.
 You hand-roll the row model + ARIA, or wrap AG Grid's vanilla build yourself. |

-These libraries are excellent — on its home framework each is the obvious pick, and Rozie does not claim to out-feature AG Grid on enterprise grids or TanStack Table on React.
-The wedge is consistency, coverage, and the no-adapter foundation: TanStack ships a separate adapter (with a separate API surface and release cadence) per framework; AG Grid / MUI / PrimeVue are framework-specific styled grids; Lit / web components have nothing headless at all; and Angular's first-party MatTable is styled-only.
-Rozie gives all six the same idiomatic <DataTable> from one definition, sharing the exact table-core engine TanStack itself uses.
+On its home framework each of these is a solid pick, and Rozie does not claim to out-feature AG Grid on enterprise grids or TanStack Table on React.
+The case for Rozie is consistency, coverage, and the no-adapter foundation: TanStack ships a separate adapter (with a separate API surface and release cadence) per framework; AG Grid / MUI / PrimeVue are framework-specific styled grids; Lit / web components have nothing headless at all; and Angular's first-party MatTable is styled-only.
+Rozie gives them all the same <DataTable>, sharing the exact table-core engine TanStack itself uses.

 Headless engine, no adapter: the foundation